riccardomarton/jquery.tabslide/README.md

 # TabSlide

-TabSlide is a simple jQuery plugin that helps you to build a container with different tabs taht you can change with a swipe
+TabSlide is a simple jQuery plugin that helps you to build a container with different tabs that you can change with a swipe.

 ## Project Setup